 While employers may be hesitant to provide an explanation to candidates, providing a good explanation showcases good organizational practices and makes good business sense.
-In fact, providing information about the selection decision should become a standard practice for organizations.
-When providing explanations, give the candidates as much information as possible and be sure to put it in context, such as the number of applicants.
+In fact, providing information about the decision used explanations, give the candidates as much information as possible and be sure to put it in context, such as the number of applicants.
 Again, this can be accomplished through a computerized system.
-It is also important to provide explanations regarding the procedures used.
+It is also important to provide explanations regarding the procedures used (Truxillo et al., 2009).
 Finally, candidates should be treated with respect when providing explanations.